Delta rockets retired with launch of US reconnaissance satellite

 Among other space science missions, Delta II rockets launched the twin Mars rovers Spirit and Opportunity in 2003, and a Delta IV sent the Parker Solar Probe to space in 2018.

-"The Delta rocket played a pivotal role in the evolution of space flight since the 1960s," said Tony Bruno, ULA's president and chief executive officer.
+"The Delta rocket played a pivotal role in the evolution of space flight since the 1960s," said Tory Bruno, ULA's president and chief executive officer.

 ULA, a partnership of aerospace giants Boeing and Lockheed Martin, is retiring Delta and Atlas rockets in favor of its newly developed Vulcan rocket, which made its inaugural flight in January carrying a privately funded moon lander.